05 Mar Authority Redefined in Search of Personal Responsibility

 - Would insurance companies cover self-diagnosis?
 (It might create a justification to raise the rates for hypochondriac patients)

-- Would physicians refuse to conduct treatment they don’t believe in, or would they emerge as practitioners who do hold an opinion in their practice (like a tattoo artist who will ink you with any tattoo message you want)?
+- Would physicians refuse to conduct treatment they don’t believe in, or would they emerge as practitioners who do not hold an opinion in their practice (like a tattoo artist who will ink you with any tattoo message you want)?

 - Would patients feel confident enough to self-diagnose or would they still lean heavily on humans to tell them what is good for them as opposed to a big-data “Dr. Know-It-All,” who will guide them through the process?
 (Some of you will guess that boomers may still default to traditional healthcare while millennials will explore the “I am my own doctor” model.)